lumeland/lume.land/docs/overview/why-static-sites.md

 A static website consists only of static files like HTML, CSS, JavaScript, images, etc. It does not use server-side processing, databases, routers, or rendering.
-Everything is pre-built, and your hosting delivers the website files to the browsers exactly as they appear on the server.
+Everything is pre-built, and your host delivers the website files to the browsers exactly as they appear on the server.

 In contrast, in a dynamic website, every page is generated dynamically by the server after any request.
-This allows to display of different content for each visit (i.e. users who are logged in might see a different version of the page).
+This allows displaying different content for each visit (i.e. users who are logged in might see a different version of the page).
-Dynamic websites need some software installed in the server to work, like a scripting language (e.g. PHP, JavaScript, Python, or Ruby), a database, etc.
+Dynamic websites need extra software installed in the server to work, like a scripting language (e.g. PHP, JavaScript, Python, or Ruby), a database, etc.

 ## Why create static sites?

 Lume is a static site generator, which means it can only generate static websites.
-We believe that most websites existing today could be perfectly static sites and this would make them better.
-Why static sites are a better choice in most cases?
+We believe that most websites could be perfectly static sites and this would make them better.
+Why are static sites a better choice in most cases?

 ### It's cheaper